 Eduardo Saverin, Co-Founder of Facebook has officially renounced his US Citizenship, just a short time before Facebook IPO – which will likely land him billions of dollars in profit, and would have resulted in millions of dollars of capital gains taxes.

-The Former American was born in Brazil, recieved US citizenship, and attended Harvard where he met then fellow student and now Facebook CEO, Mark Zuckerberg.
+The Former American was born in Brazil, received US citizenship, and attended Harvard where he met then fellow student and now Facebook CEO, Mark Zuckerberg.